Reviewed by: HVAC Shop Technical Team

 More than a bad smell

-Mould is more than just an eyesore.
-It’s a health hazard.
-According to NSW Health, mould spores can trigger asthma, cause allergic reactions, and worsen respiratory conditions.
-For kids, elderly Aussies, and anyone with a sensitive immune system, exposure can be downright dangerous.
+Mould is not just cosmetic.
+It’s a genuine health issue.
+According to NSW Health, mould exposure can trigger asthma, allergies, and respiratory problems.
+Kids, elderly people, and anyone with existing conditions are especially vulnerable.

 Climate = mould paradise

-• Darwin & Cairns – Wet season fuels rapid mould growth inside rooftop units.
+- Darwin & Cairns – Wet season accelerates mould growth rapidly.

 The tradie risk